Skip to content

 2. Former full-time service members who remain in Oklahoma.

-3. Honorably discharged veterans with service greater than 90 days on active duty and using Montgomery or Post-9/11 GI Bill benefits or Vocational Rehabilitation benefits under Chapter 31.
+3. Honorably discharged veterans with service over 90 days on active duty and using Montgomery or Post-9/11 GI Bill or Vocational Rehabilitation benefits under Chapter 31.
 (If veterans transfer GI Bill benefits to dependents under Section 3319, these dependents are also eligible for in-state tuition.)

 4. Members who participate in ROTC or receive ROTC scholarships.